 - improve the training capacity in general practice.

-For regular information and updates, please use the following resources to stay in touch with how the plan will be implemented at a local level and how you can help shape, lead and transform general practice nursing.
+For regular information and updates, please use the following resources to stay in touch and how you can help shape, lead, and transform general practice nursing.